Fee Structure

 Discounts/Refunds

-• We offer a 10% discount off the total invoice for a single booking of 25 hours or more per week and a 20% discount off the total invoice for a single booking of 40 hours or more per week.
+- We offer a 15% discount off the total invoice for a single or joint (siblings) booking of 40 hours or more per week.

-• We are registered with OFSTED to deliver the Early Years Foundation Stage curriculum and therefore can claim the Early Years Education Entitlement and the Early Years Learning Place entitlement from ESCC.
+- We are registered with OFSTED to deliver the Early Years Foundation Stage curriculum and therefore can claim the Early Years Education Entitlement (15/30 hour funding) from ESCC.

-• The extended 30 hours EYEE will pay for an additional 570 hours per year for eligible 3 and 4-year old’s, from the term after their third birthday, you will need to check eligibility and apply online and then provide us with a code to access this funding and then reconfirmed every 12 weeks.
+- From September 2025, 30 hours per week (term time) is available for eligible working families of 9 month old’s, from the term after they turn 9 months, you will need to check eligibility and apply online and then provide us with a code to access this funding, which will need to be reconfirmed online every 12 weeks.
 This funding will only last for as long as you are eligible.

-• The EYLP is available for eligible families of disadvantaged 2-year old’s, from the term after their second birthday, you will need to check eligibility and apply online and then provide us with a code to access this funding.
+- The 15 hours per week (term time) is also available for eligible families of disadvantaged 2-year old’s, from the term after their second birthday, you will need to check eligibility and apply online and then provide us with a code to access this funding

-• All other nursery fees and placement policies and procedures still apply to children claiming their EYEE or EYLP
+- All other nursery fees and placement policies and procedures still apply to children claiming their 15 or 30 hour funding

 38-week offer